ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

 # Options
 The following options are mapped to the following options of the HadoopCryptoLedger library ([Explanation](https://github.com/ZuInnoTe/hadoopcryptoledger/wiki/Hadoop-File-Format#configure)):
+* Bitcoin and Altcoins
   * "magic" is mapped to "hadoopcryptoledger.bitcoinblockinputformat.filter.magic"
   * "maxblockSize" is mapped to "hadoopcryptoledger.bitcoinblockinputformat.maxblocksize"
   * "useDirectBuffer" is mapped to "hadoopcryptoledeger.bitcoinblockinputformat.usedirectbuffer"
   * "isSplitable" is mapped to "hadoopcryptoledeger.bitcoinblockinputformat.issplitable"
   * "readAuxPOW" is mapped to "hadoopcryptoledeger.bitcoinblockinputformat.readauxpow"
+* Ethereum and Altcoins
+  * "maxblockSize" is mapped to "hadoopcryptoledger.ethereumlockinputformat.maxblocksize"
+  * "useDirectBuffer" is mapped to "hadoopcryptoledeger.ethereumblockinputformat.usedirectbuffer"
+  * "enrich" in case of true it additional data is calculated for transactions: sendAddress and hash.
+Default: false

 # Dependency
 ## Scala 2.10